root-project/root/docbook/users-guide/Graphics.md

 #### Manipulators

-*Manipulators* are GUI ‘widgets’ or controls attached to a 3D object in the viewer, allowing a direct manipulation of the object's geometry.
+*Manipulators* are GUI ‘widgets' or controls attached to a 3D object in the viewer, allowing a direct manipulation of the object's geometry.
 There are three manipulators for the three basic geometries transformations.
 In each case, the *manipulator* consists of three